mrocklin/blog/_posts/work/2018-12-30-cupy-dask-experiment.md

 If the work above sounds interesting to you then come help!

-Additionally, if you're interested in being paid to focus more on these topics, then consider applying for a job?
+Additionally, if you're interested in being paid to focus more on these topics, then consider applying for a job.
 The NVIDIA corporation is hiring around the use of Dask with GPUs.

 -  TODO: job posting.